 Five Tips for Family Fishing Trips

 Ready to plan a family fishing trip?
 The following four tips may help.
-Be sure to visit our guides to Favorite Fish Species for a list of optimum fishing waters and our guides to lake and stream stocking for a stocking schedule.
+Be sure to visit our guides to Favorite Fish Species for a list of optimum fishing waters and our guides to and stocking for a stocking schedule.
 If you'd like to share some of your own tips for family fishing, we'll feature them in an upcoming report.
 Please select Contact Us to reach the editorial department and submit your own fishing tips.

 Prepare to keep children busy